iamrutvik/laravel-api-seed-boilerplate/readme.md

 ## Laravel API Boilerplate

 Laravel API Boilerplate is a ready-to-use "starting pack" that you can use to build your first API in seconds.
-As you can easily imagine, it is built on top of the awesome Laravel Framework.
+As you can easily imagine, it is built on top of the awesome Laravel Framework Version 5.2.
 A true and complete implementation of REST API using Laravel.

+If you are looking for API seed/boilerplate with Laravel 5.3, you can check my another repo at [Laravel 5.3 API Seed](https://github.com/iamrutvik/laravel-5.3-api-seed)

 It has in-built support for :